hjkim63/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://github.com/hjkim63/Interactive-Lab-Hub/blob/Fall2022/Lab%204/prototype_display_sketch(interation2).png"  width=70% height=70% >

-- For the volumne control implementation:
+ - users should be able to understand what the encoder is used for (incremental volumne adjustment)
-  - users should be able to understand where the volumne is at
+ - users should be able to understand the range of the volume (min/max) so that the encoder is used within 180 degrees (not 360) and how loud the device can be adjusted
-  - users should be able to understand where the volumne is at
+ - Users could be curious of the absolute volume level or whether the volume is high but the speaker itself isn't working.

 ### Final cardboard prototype (additional visual indications):